krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 !!! tip

-    Please note that we usually define "height" and "depth" as "the number of edges traversed", but some questions or textbooks may define them as "the number of nodes traversed".
-In this case, both height and depth need to be incremented by 1.
+    We usually define "height" and "depth" as the number of edges traversed, but some textbooks and problem statements define them as the number of nodes on the path.
+In that case, both values are larger by 1.

 ## Basic Operations of Binary Trees